 Elisabeth Weinstock is committed to transforming lives and reinforcing positive change.
 With over 30 years of sobriety, she embodies the power of personal growth and redemption.
 As an upstanding and accomplished businesswoman, Elisabeth brings her remarkable journey to the forefront, channeling her passion into rehabilitating currently and formerly incarcerated individuals as they navigate the path toward reintegration into society.

 Born and raised in Los Angeles, her entrepreneurial spirit is palpable through her ownership of a thriving clothing brand and lifestyle store, where she has cultivated a reputation for excellence, innovation, and integrity.
-Elisabeth's unwavering dedication to empowering those impacted by unruling upbringings, justice impacted and gang affiliations sets her apart.
-Recognizing the immense need and potential for rehabilitation within prison walls, Elisabeth runs a weekly Only Miracles group at men’s maximum security prison.
-The meetings are a spin-off of the twelve-step program that digs deeper into the lives and stories of each person within each group, encouraging conversation as a form of pressure release, and emotional growth.
-These weekly sessions, tailored to the unique needs of recovering criminals and gang members, providing a safe haven for individuals seeking redemption, healing, and a new path forward.
+She was featured in Los Angeles Times back in 2016 for her work with formerly incarcerated individuals who had been found guilty of tagging, and employed them to create art on pieces from her namesake exotic skin accessories brand.
+Elisabeth's unwavering dedication to empowering those impacted by unruly upbringings, gang affiliations, and impacted by the justice system sets her apart.
+Recognizing the immense need and potential for rehabilitation within prison walls, Elisabeth runs a weekly Only Miracles group within a maximum security prison.
+Similar to a twelve-step program, each meeting digs deep into the lives and stories of the participants who share, encouraging conversation as a form of pressure release and emotional growth.
+These weekly sessions, tailored to the unique needs of recovering criminals and gang members, provide a safe haven for individuals seeking redemption, healing, and a new path forward.

 During his incarceration, Johnny often referred to himself as "butter knife," a humble moniker he adopted because he claimed he was "not that sharp."
 However, this self-deprecating nickname belied the incredible changes he would undergo behind bars.
 Johnny's turning point came when he enrolled in the CROP Organization's Alcohol and Drug Counseling Programs.
 Not only did he graduate from these programs, but he also dedicated himself to helping others, playing a crucial role in transforming the prison culture.